boyonglin/google-maps-extension/README.md

     - `popup.css`: CSS for the popup window
     - `background.js`: Event handling and browser interaction
     - `contentScript.js`: Accessing webpage content
+    - `iframe.css`: CSS for the iframe window
+    - `inject.js`: Injecting iframe into the webpage
+    - `ejectLite.js`: Ejecting iframe from the webpage
+    - `checkStatus.js`: Checking the status of the iframe
 - `popup.html`: HTML for the popup window
 - `manifest.json`: Configuration file for the extension